The Eucalyptus Problem

 thus preventing destructive soil milling.

-The Ethiopian Highland is the Legendary Water Provider.
+The Ethiopian Highland: A Legendary Water Provider

 However, this Ethiopian primary source of the Nile River is only one of several Ethiopian rivers that contribute to the total water in the Nile.
 Consequently, the total amount of water delivered from the Ethiopian Highland to the Nile is above the Blue Nile.
 The Blue Nile from Ethiopia is here, with 70 - 80% of the Nile's water during the rainy seasons, and is without comparison to the dominant source of the Nile, which should be essential to point out as a crucial historical reality.
-Thus, Egypt, the ancient high culture, usually regarded as the cultural cradle for the ancient Greek and European civilizations, have their historical culture thanks to the watershed from the Ethiopian Highlands.
+Thus, Egypt, the ancient high culture, usually regarded as the cultural cradle for the ancient Greek and European civilizations, has its historical culture thanks to the watershed from the Ethiopian Highlands.

 A Great Legacy of Historical Waterways

-The Natural Science and
+The Natural Science of the Endemic Species and

 The Beauty of Ethiopia's Highland